The Central Bank of Kenya (CBK) has postponed the Afro-Asia Fintech Festival 2020 (AAFF 2020) to next year citing health concerns.

 “However, the spirit of the AAFF will be kept alive in 2020 through virtual events.”

-Last year, Kenya hosted the first Afro-Asia Fintech festival, featuring over 1500 participants from 45 countries.
+In 2019, Kenya hosted the first Afro-Asia Fintech festival, featuring over 1500 participants from 45 countries.

 The festival was the first of its kind in the region, seeking to explore sustainable financial services innovations from emerging Afro-Asian markets; a partnership between CBK and the Singaporean Monetary Authority, and the launch of the Global Fintech Hackcelerator in Kenya.